Skip to main content

 When the exam is completed the doctoral student needs to submit an application for the advancement to candidacy.
 For more information visit: https://grad.unm.edu/resources/graduate-students/gs-forms/application-candidacy.html

 Doctoral candidates will coordinate with advisor the development of a dissertation proposal.
-It is recommended that the doctoral candidate takes the course: LLSS 650: Dissertation Seminar, around the time of the development of the proposal.
+It is recommended that the doctoral candidate completes the course: LLSS 650: Dissertation Seminar, around the time of the development of the proposal.
 The doctoral candidate will need to convene a committee of 4 faculty members with at least one external member (for more information about Committee composition information visit: https://grad.unm.edu/resources/graduate-students/gs-forms/committee-service.html).
 To appoint the committee and schedule the Proposal Hearing, the doctoral candidate will communicate with the advisor and Cecilia Estrada at llssws@unm.edu.
 If the dissertation proposal is approved and it includes the participation if human subjects, the doctoral student in coordination with advisor will need to submit a research protocol to the UNM IRB.
 For more information visit: https://irb.unm.edu/researchers/index.html.

-After the dissertation study is completed, the doctoral candidate needs to defend the study findings.
+After the dissertation study is completed, the doctoral candidate must defend the study findings.
 The defense includes a committee that can include the same members as in the proposal stage, but not necessarily.
 The dissertation defense is the last formal step before the dissertation manuscript is submitted and the doctoral degree awarded.
 For more information visit: https://grad.unm.edu/resources/graduate-students/start-to-finish-unm/phd/defend-dissertation.html.
 The dissertation manuscript format needs to align with both APA style 7th edition (for more information visit: https://apastyle.apa.org/style-grammar-guidelines) and the UNM dissertation guidelines (for more information visit: https://grad.unm.edu/resources/graduate-students/start-to-finish-unm/phd/format-submit-dissertation.html)

 Program Requirements